Table of Contents:

-Some people doubt whether we can accept what the Bible has to say about Jesus Christ.
+Some people doubt whether we can accept what the Bible says about Jesus Christ.

 Is it only the Bible that records that there was a man called Jesus?

-Is there any other evidence of Jesus that has been recorded in other historical documents, (ie non-Christian)?
+Is there any other evidence of Jesus that has been recorded in other, non-Christian, historical documents?

-a) Jeremy Bowen (BBC′s former Middle East correspondent) Evidence of Jesus:
+1. Jeremy Bowen (BBC’s former Middle East correspondent) Evidence of Jesus.

-Jeremy was the presenter on the ‘Son Of God’ programme which was shown on BBC One, said:-
+Jeremy Bowen, the presenter of the ‘Son Of God’ programme which was shown on BBC One in the United Kingdom on 1 April 2001, said:-

 I thought you couldn’t corroborate anything that was in the Gospels…